Layering Coloured Pencils:

 Additional techniques and considerations

-To further enhance your understanding of layering colored pencils and achieve stunning results in your artwork, it's important to explore additional techniques and considerations.
+To further enhance your understanding of layering coloured pencils and achieve stunning results, explore the following techniques and considerations.

 Choosing the Right Paper and Pencils

-Consider using a paper with a smooth surface and a moderate tooth, as this allows for better layering and blending.
+Select paper with a smooth surface and moderate tooth, and choose pencils known for their translucency.

 Building Layers Gradually